-The TCS New York City Marathon is both an esteemed athletic event and a city-wide spectator sport, which was founded in 1970 but had many earlier incarnations prior.
-The 2019 NYC Marathon will take place on November 3rd, with competitors of all types coming from around world, hoping to complete the 26.2 mile course through the five boroughs of New York City.
+The TCS New York City Marathon is both an esteemed athletic event and a city-wide spectator sport that was founded in 1970 but had many earlier incarnations prior.
+The 2022 NYC Marathon will take place on November 6th, with competitors of all types coming from around world, hoping to complete the 26.2 mile course through the five boroughs of New York City.
 We consulted with former NYC Marathon runners to put together this unconventional guide to the NYC Marathon.
-We also just learned that NYC Parks Commissioner Mitchell Silver will be running the NYC Marathon for the second time!
 Below is a full map of the route and read on for ten fun things to check out during the NYC Marathon, whether you’re a runner or a spectator.

 1. The Quietest Spots on the Marathon Route

 Along most of the NYC Marathon route, crowds of strangers line up alongside to liven up the race by cheering and offering emotional and physical support.
 But there are a few key moments where the race can be eerily silent, apart from the sound of sneakers pattering the pavement.
 There are five bridges along the NYC Marathon route – the Verrazzano-Narrows Bridge, the Pulaski Bridge, the Queensboro Bridge, the Willis Avenue Bridge, and the Madison Avenue Bridge.